gameslabbangalore-maker/website/README.md

 ### Automated refresh via GitHub Actions

-A scheduled workflow (`Sync event schedule`) runs every hour and on manual dispatch to execute the same script in CI and commit the refreshed `_data/event_schedule.json`.
+The `Sync event schedule` workflow now runs on every push to `main`, every hour via cron, and on manual dispatch.
+Each run executes the same sync script in CI and commits the refreshed `_data/event_schedule.json`.
 Populate the optional `GOOGLE_CALENDAR_ICS_URL` repository secret if you need to override the default public calendar URL without committing it to the repo.

 If no changes are detected the workflow exits without pushing a commit.